johngage/tlpf-1/content/authors/heinz-heer/_index.md

 user_groups:
   - Board
 ---
-I grew up in a Swiss Alp valley, and attendede school and college in Zurich.
+I grew up in a Swiss Alp valley, and attended school and college in Zurich.
 At age 20 I started my first Tofu factory in Switzerland.

 Sport: I ran from 1983-2003 50 Marathons under 3 hours.
 Currently I organize sport events in Switzerland: track meets for master athletes and school children.\
 Development: Through my contacts with Paul Tergat and Tegla Loroupe I support orphaned children in Africa.